PGarn/PowDevLif/manualTutorial.md

 1. Prepare Data: Replace the example files in the "examples" directory with your own data.
 The "variables.py" file contains a dictionary where you can store all the necessary data.
 For the Excel file, ensure that the correct path to the file is provided in the "variables.py" file (line 52).

-2. Run the Program: Execute the "lifetime.py" file.
-If everything is launched successfully, call the "pdl_calculation()" function.
+2. Run the Program: Execute the "main.py" file.
+If everything is launched successfully, call the "pdl_calculation("Your/path/to/variables.py")" function.
 It will return the following values in order: "lifetime_IGBT", "lifetime_diode", "number_of_km_IGBT", "e_kwh_byhours", and "efficiency".

 3. Integrate with Your Script: To integrate the PowDevLif project into your own script, import the "lifetime" module and invoke the "pdl_calculation("Your/path/to/variables.py")" function.
 Here's an example: